 Introduction to 2-Dimensional Studies

-This course is for students enrolled in programs other then the Bachelor of Fine Art and it introduces the basic core skills required to develop and explore the expressive potential of current drawing, painting or printmaking practices.
+This course is for students enrolled in programs other than the Bachelor of Fine Art and it introduces the basic core skills required to develop and explore the expressive potential of current drawing, painting or printmaking practices.
 This foundation considers the basic material, technical, historical, theoretical and conceptual dimensions of these media.

 1. Develop an informed, individual visual sensibility and creative language.